 - Use the App/Web Recorder to automatically generate UI automation activities from the actions you perform on screen.

 Using names that describe the purpose of each component makes it easier to identify them, especially when the same type of component is used multiple times.
-This applies to project names, activity names, Reference as names of resources added to the project (Excel files and Outlook accounts), names of the current item in the iteration inside For each activities (by default CurrentRow, CurrentMail, CurrentFile), and names of values that you save for later use in the automation.
+This applies to project names, activity names, Reference as names of resources added to the project (Excel and PowerPoint files, email accounts), names of the current item in the iteration inside For each activities (by default CurrentRow, CurrentMail, CurrentFile), and names of values that you save for later use in the automation.

 Document the activities in your project by adding annotations with information about what they do.
 This is especially important if you plan to share automation projects with others, as it helps them understand how the automation works.
 To add an annotation to an activity, right-click the activity, and then select Annotations > Add annotation.